io-informatics/elasticsearch-docker-cookbook/README.md

 # elasticsearch-docker-cookbook

-Installs and configures OrientDb as a Docker container
+Installs and configures elasticsearch as a Docker container

 ## Supported Platforms